taikedz/zig-linereader/README.md

 # Zig LineReader

-A general purpose library for Zig.

-Provides a one-call utility to read text files and perform line-oriented operations.
+A Quality-Of-Life library to make common string accumulation operations easier for developers coming in from higher-abstraction languages.

+Sometimes, you just want to work with "ASCII files at relative path-P" and "use strings."
+This library provides an abstraction for this simple but common use-case.